 VoLTE Implementation

 So why doesn't LineageOS support United States variants?
 Years ago when VoLTE became the standard for 4G in the United States, Samsung created a proprietary VoLTE implementation for their cellular devices.
 This happened roughly after the Galaxy S6 model was released.
-Because it's proprietary binary code and not open source, LineageOS developers were not able to reverse-engineer the VoLTE implementation, at least not in the case of Samsung.
+Because it is proprietary software and not open source, LineageOS developers were not able to reverse-engineer the VoLTE implementation, at least not in the case of Samsung.

 VoLTE is not the standard for 4G networks in Europe, Asia and elsewhere.
 Therefore international variants of the Galaxy smartphones are supported by LineageOS.